MichaelClerx/cellml-validation/README.md

 # CellML Validation tools

-This repository brings together various validation tools for CellML.
+This repository is intended to host tests for the various validation tools for CellML.

+Disclaimers:

+1. Schema/DTD/RelaxNG can only provide *partial* validation for CellML files.
+2. This repo is still under development, meaning the validation tools have not yet been fully tested.

 ## CellML 2.0 (Draft)